DomenicoMammola/PoppyPdf/README.md

-# PotPdf
+# PoppyPdf
-PotPdf is a pdf manipulating software powered by poppler-utils
+PoppyPdf is a pdf manipulating software powered by poppler-utils